myclabs/ArrayComparator/README.md

 });
 ```

-* `setItemComparator` - Overrides the default item comparator to determine if 2 items have differences
+* `setItemComparator` - Overrides the default item comparator to determine if 2 items (representing the same thing) have differences

 Can be used for example to compare specific attributes of the items.
-If the function returns true, the `whenDifferent`
-callback will be called.
-If the function returns false, either `whenMissingRight` or `whenMissingLeft` will be called.
+The function should return "is equal", i.e. `true` if items have no differences (then nothing is done because all is good), or `false` if they have differences (then `whenDifferent` is called).

 **The default behavior compares the items using `==`.**